 Ensure more people can participate in our political system

 The more people that participate in our political system, the healthier we make our democracy.

-The Greens want to encourage greater public participation in our democracy.
-That’s why the Greens will use legislation to ensure that consumer groups and citizens are represented in government decision-making bodies, advisory bodies, and in oversight of community consultation processes.
+That’s why we want to encourage greater public participation in our democracy, by using legislation to ensure that consumer groups and citizens are represented in government decision-making bodies, advisory bodies, and in oversight of community consultation processes.

 Thanks to tech developments, there are more ways than ever to get involved in our democracy.
 Many local councils have already implemented online budget allocation tools to complement community forums to help work out their budgets.
 The Greens will trial a variety of innovations and digital platforms to increase democratic participation, including: